Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 ## `bevy_ecs`

 The scheduler provided by `bevy_ecs` is what ties all parts of Bevy together: it invokes any and all code (written in the form of systems) both the engine and the application built with it contain.
-In addition to owning all the systems, this ECS also owns all of the data - both components and resources (data not associated with an entity).
+In addition to owning all the systems, this ECS also owns all of the data - both components (data belonging to entities) and resources (data not associated with any entity).

 It employs stages, with modifying operations generally deferred until the end of a stage via the `Commands` resource.